-1. Scope and Consolidation Methods 3
+I. .
+Scope and Consolidation Methods 3

-2. Risk Management Policies and Rules 3
+2. .
+Risk Management Policies and Rules 3

-3. Regulatory Capital and Capital Adequacy 6
+3. .
+Regulatory Capital and Capital Adequacy 6

-3 .1.
+3.1.
 Structure and Elements of Own Funds 6

-- .2.
-Disclosure of information about main features of capital instruments
+3.2.
+Disclosure of information about main features of capital instruments 6

-- .3.
+3.3.
 Information about own funds

-.4.
+3.4.
 Capital Requirements

-4. Exposure to Counterparty Credit Risk
+4. 1 2

-5. Capital Buffers
+5. 1

-6. Exposure to Credit Risk and Dilution Risk 12
+6. .
+Exposure to Credit Risk and Dilution Risk .
+13

-- .1.
+6.1.
 Total exposures after accounting adjustments and without taking into account the

-ffects of credit risk mitigation
+effects of credit risk mitigation

-- .2.
-Loan portfolio distribution by regions after accounting adjustments and without taking to account the effects of credit risk mitigation
+6.2.
+Loan portfolio distribution by regions after accounting adjustments and without tak

+into account the effects of credit risk mitigation .
+16

-.3.
-Loan portfolio distribution by industry after accounting adjustments and without 10
+6.3.
+Loan portfolio distribution by industry after accounting adjustments and without 17

-king into account the effects of credit risk mitigation 17
+taking into account the effects of credit risk mitigation

-.4.
-Exposure distribution by residual maturity after accounting adjustments and without

-ta king into account the effects of credit risk mitigation
+taking into account the effects of credit risk mitigation

-7. Disclosure of Encumbered and Unencumbered assets 18

-8. Information about recognized External Credit Assessment Institutions ("ECAIs") and
+7. e

+, .
+8. .
+10

-Exp ort Insurance Agencies ("EIA") related to the application of the standardized approach to
+export Insurance Agencies ("EIA") related to the application of the standardized approach to 0

-crec lit risk 19
+.
+19

-9. Capital requirements for position risk from instruments in the trading book, and capital
+cı 9. .
+17

+20

-requ irements for FX, commodity and settlement risk for the overall activity 20
+equirements for FX, commodity and settlement risk for the overall activity

-10. Capital requirements for Foreign Exchange Risk 22
+0. Capital requirements for Foreign Exchange Risk

-11. Internal Models for Market Risk 22
+1. Internal Models for Market Risk

-12. Operational Risk 23
+2. Operational Risk

-13. Capital Instruments in the Banking Book 24
+3. Capital Instruments in the Banking Book

-Interest Rate Risk in the Banking Book
+14 4.
+Interest Rate Risk in the Banking Book .
+25

-15. Securitisation 25
+15 5.
+Securitisation .
+26

-16. Internal Ratings Based Approach 25
+16 6.
+Internal Ratings Based Approach .
+26

-Techniques for Credit Risk Mitigation
+17 7.
+Techniques for Credit Risk Mitigation .
+26

-Leverage
+18 8.
+Leverage .
+28

-Staff Remuneration Policy and Practices according to art.
-2 of Ordinance No4 of BNB
+10 9 Staff Remuneration Policy and Practices according to art 2 of Ordinance No4 of RNR 31